-It’s not peculiar when someone says, “I am so depressed and lonely in my marriage” or “My husband makes me depressed”.
+It’s not peculiar when someone says, “I am so depressed and lonely in my marriage” or “My husband makes me depressed.”
 However, just because it’s not unusual, doesn’t mean it doesn’t need to be taken seriously.
-It’s important that when someone shares such a vulnerability with us or we find ourselves grappling with such thoughts, we pay attention to them, understand where they are coming from, and try to encourage the person (or ourselves) to seek the necessary help.
+It’s important that when someone shares such this moment of vulnerability with us or we find ourselves grappling with such thoughts, we pay attention to them, understand where they are coming from, and try to encourage the person (or ourselves) to seek the necessary help.

-Akanksha says, “Feeling depressed or lonely in a marriage doesn’t necessarily mean the end of the road for you as a couple.
+A study examined the effects of marital conflict on changes in depressive symptoms and functional impairment among married men and women.
+It was found that marital conflict undermines physical health.
+Aakhansha says, “Feeling depressed or lonely in a marriage doesn’t necessarily mean the end of the road for you as a couple.
 Don’t immediately think of how to get out of marriage at the sight of the slightest inconvenience, except abuse in a relationship.
-Other problems like communication and intimacy issues can be resolved with the help of couples therapy and counseling.”
+Other problems like communication and intimacy issues can be resolved with the help of couple’s therapy and counseling.”